OpenStackSanDiego/IoT/README.md

 * Port: 1880
 * Remote CIDR: <IP address of your laptop>

+We'll need to create a virtual network to run our IoT devices.

+* Project->Network->Network Topology->Create Network
+* Network Name: IoT-net
+* Subnet Name: 192.168.1.0/24
+* Enable DHCP: Checked
+* DHCP Pool: 192.168.1.100,192.168.1.200
+* DNS Name Servers: 8.8.8.8

+And create a virtual router to connect our IoT devices to the Internet.

+* Project->Network->Network Topology->Create Router
+* Network Name: IoT-gw
+* External Network: public
+* "Create Router"

+And now connect the virtual router to the IoT-net.

+* Project->Network->Network Topology
+* Click "IoT-gw" icon and select "Add Interface"
+* Subnet: IoT-gw

 Start up your first IoT instance!
 Click the "^" (up arrow) to select a source/flavor/network.

-* Project->Compute->Image->"Launch" the image is called "IoT-master"
+* Project->Compute->Image->"Launch" the image is called "IoT"
 * Instance Name = "IoT"
 * Count = 1
-* Source = "IoT-master" (change source from Image to Instance Snapshot to see this option)
+* Source = "IoT" (change source from Image to Instance Snapshot to see this option)
 * Flavor = "m1.small"
 * Network = "internal"
 * "Launch Instance"

-Connect the IoT device to the Internet...
+Connect the IoT device to the Internet by allocating it an external IP...

 * Actions->"Associate Floating IP" (press '+' to allocate yourself a public IP)
 * Take note of the IP address of your new IoT instance 147.75.64.XXX